federicohyo/ofxSiliconRetina/README.md

 Version history
 ------------

+### (25 May 2019):

+Compatible with libcaer 3.1.0 (this version works with logic 18.0 and firmware 5).
+These versions are the only one that currently work both in libcaer (3.1.0) and jAER.

 ### (2 June 2017):

 Added aedat3.1 recording and playback capabilities (very limited in playback, no time or slow down control possible).